We are here to help. For questions regarding requirements, upgrading options, or how to apply, contact an Educational Advisor.

 NWCC recognizes a wide variety of alternative courses and tests to satisfy the four components of language (listening, speaking, reading and writing) required to be successful in your studies.

-- Career and College Preparation (CCP) – English, Math, Biology or Chemistry upgrading options
+- Career and College Preparation (CCP) – Biology, Chemistry, Physics or Math upgrading options

 Apply to your program and pay the application fee ($100 CDN - non-refundable).